dipaksarkar/docs/docs/gympify/upgrade.md

 ## Migrate Databases & Data

-1. Access your server via SSH by opening a terminal and running the following command, replacing `your_username` with your SSH username and `host_ip_address` with your server's IP address:
+1. Access your server via SSH by opening a terminal and running the following command, replacing `username` with your SSH username and `your-domain.com` with your server's IP address:

 ```
-ssh your_username@host_ip_address
+ssh username@your-domain.com
 ```

 ::: warning